-(2) At June 30, 2022, our significant projects in backlog included the following:
+(2) At September 30, 2022, our significant projects in backlog included the following:

-Construction of two forty-vehicle ferries within our Shipyard Division.
-We estimate completion of the second vessel in the third quarter 2022 and the first vessel in the fourth quarter 2022 (previously the second quarter 2022 and third quarter 2022, respectively, but delayed and subject to the potential schedule impacts further discussed in Note 2); and

-Construction of a seventy-vehicle ferry within our Shipyard Division.
-We estimate completion of the vessel in the fourth quarter 2022 (previously the third quarter 2022, but delayed as further discussed in Note 2).
+- Construction of two forty-vehicle ferries within our Shipyard Division that are being performed primarily on a fixed-price basis.
+We estimate completion of the second vessel in the fourth quarter 2022 and the first vessel in the first quarter 2023 (previously the third quarter 2022 and fourth quarter 2022, respectively, but delayed and subject to the potential schedule impacts further discussed in Note 2); - Construction of a seventy-vehicle ferry within our Shipyard Division that is being performed primarily on a fixed-price basis.
+We estimate completion of the vessel in the fourth quarter 2022; and - (iii) Fabrication of jacket foundations for an offshore project within our Fabrication Division that is being performed primarily on a T&M and cost-reimbursable basis.
+We estimate completion of the structures in 2023; however, the timing of completion of the project will be impacted by the ultimate scope of the project, timing of commencement of fabrication and the duration of the project, which may be impacted by, among other things, the status of engineering, the size of the structures, supply chain schedules for materials and availability of labor.